bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Creates a list with the unique values filtered out.
+### Creates a list with the unique values filtered out

 -   Use `collections.Counter` to get the count of each value in the list.
 -   Use a list comprehension to create a list containing only the non-unique values.

 ```py
 from collections import Counter